Courtesy of Arab News & JPT, Volume 72, Issue 03

 pressure as low as 5 psig and heating value ranges from 800 to 1800 btu/scf.

-Generators size vary from 70 upto 1000 kw and can be fixed on trailer.
+Generators size vary from 70 upto 1000 kw and can be fixed on trailer. - Mining of Digital Currencies:

 Many startups are currently working on converting the flare gas into power to